 Introduction

 Tea (Camellia sinensis (L) O. Kuntze) is a perennial crop cultivated for its tender shoot.
-Nitrogen, Phosphorus and Potassium, the three primary nutrients play significant role in yield and quality of tea.
+Nitrogen, Phosphorus and Potassium, the three primary nutrients play significant role in the yield and quality of tea.
 These three nutrients are highly mobile and concentrate mainly in tender shoots.
 Incidentally, young shoots of tea are plucked at a definite time interval for manufacturing.
 The manufactured tea contains approximately 5% N, 1% P2O5 and 2% K2O (Barooah, 2011).

 Fertilizers are the major inputs which play a significant role in economic crop production (Woldegebriel, 2007 and Drinnan, 2008).
 Application of fertilizers improves the nutritional status of soil and thus increases production of crop.
 Foliar application of fertilizers is the most effective way to boost the productivity as it is easily taken up by the growing shoots (Bonheure and Willson, 1992).
-Woldegebriel (2007) reported that foliar feeding of nutrients had enhanced the crop yield to the tune of 12 – 25 per cent when compared to that of conventional soil applied fertilizers as foliar fertilizers are fast acting and absorbed at the right site.
+Woldegebriel (2007) reported that foliar feeding of nutrients had enhanced the crop yield to the tune of 12 – 25% t when compared to that of conventional soil applied fertilizers as foliar fertilizers are fast acting and absorbed at the right site.

 Being a perennial and vegetatively nutrient exhaustive crop, tea requires balanced and adequate supply of all three primary nutrients.
 Among them, it consumes large amount of nitrogen for its vegetative growth throughout the flushing periods.
 Nitrogen promotes branching, leaf production, increases the number of plucking points (Ranganathan, 2015) and lowers banjiness.
 It makes the plants succulent, increases greenishness which increases photosynthetic capacity and thus yield (Bonheure and Willson, 1992; Owuor and Othieno, 1996).
 It also governs the utilization of phosphorus and potassium by the tea bush.
 Being an important constituent of protein, it also adds value to tea (Sitienei et al., 2013).
 Potassium is the second major essential nutrient in tea after nitrogen (Sultana et al., 2014; Rajan and Anandhan, 2016; Singh and Pathak, 2018).
 Potassium gives tolerance to biotic and abiotic stresses (Jessy, 2011).
 It is essential for formation of carbohydrates and proteins.
 It is also important for starch reserve in roots and post pruning recovery.
 Potassium increases the weight of shoots (Ranganathan, 2015) and the formation and development of strong root and frame on tea bush with ample foliage (Kumar et al., 2015).
 It increases the efficiency of nitrogen assimilation.
 In addition to other two primary nutrients, phosphorus is also an important nutrient in tea nutrition though its requirement in tea is much less than those of N and K (Singh, 2013).
 Phosphorus is the carrier of energy for metabolic activities, constituent of nucleic acids, phospholipids and enzymes.
 It is essential for cell division.
 It plays major role in formation of new wood and root (Hamid, 2006).
 It is involved in the utilization of nitrogen (von Bernegg, 1936).
 Phosphorus along with potassium increased the quality parameters of made tea (Willson and Choudhury, 1968).
 Generally, these nutrients are applied through fertilizer on ground.
 However, commonly available water-soluble fertilizers viz.
 Urea, DAP and MOP were also sprayed on foliages in specific situations to maintain the nutrient balance for crop growth.